-Once the mains is above the brownin level, the system is allowed to start switching (see Figure 6).
+When the mains exceeds the brownin level, the system is allowed to start switching (see Figure 6).

 If the mains voltage is continuously below the brownout level for at least 30 ms, a brownout is detected and the system immediately stops switching.
 This period is required to avoid that the system stops switching due to the zero crossings of the mains or during a short mains interruption.